© All Rights Reserved Kristi D

 The Touareg Festival de l'Aïr is a huge festival taking three solid days in December.
 It is all about certain aspects of the Touareg culture during this period.
 Every year, more and more travellers discover this fantastic gathering.
 From many villages, people join contests like who has the nicest cloths, the best looking camel, the most beautiful Touareg girl, the best traditional singer and best dancer.
 There is also a huge market where people offer there arts.
 The second night women make music, dance and clapping their hands when the music is playing.
 The dancers are really fantastic and some people watch the whole show on op of their camels, their public transport.

 Niger has a hot and generally dry desert climate with a short rain season from June to September when there can be severe thunderstorms with occasional flooding.
 Rains can be unpredictable though and sometimes the rainy season means just a few showers now and then.
 The coolest time is between November and February with warm and dry weather.
-Temperatures generally are still over 35 degrees Celsius though.
-March to June are very hot in the entire country with average daytime temperatures of 40 °C or more, but temperatures of over 50 degrees Celsius are not unheard of.
+Temperatures generally are still over 35 °C though.
+March to June are very hot in the entire country with average daytime temperatures of 40 °C or more, but temperatures of over 50 °C are not unheard of.
 Nights are warm to very warm.
-Only November to February has nights of roughly 15 to 18 degrees, but in the hot season temperatures at night average over 25 °C.
+Only November to February has nights of roughly 15 °C to 18 °C, but in the hot season temperatures at night average over 25 °C.

 More to the north, the hot season usually is a bit later and temperatures during winter are somewhat lower.
 Here, there is a truly desert climate with in some places virtually no measurable rain at all.
 Nights can be rather cold as well here during winter months of December to February.